 - 1/4 teaspoon each ground cloves, cardamom and allspice

 - 1/4 cup finely chopped candied lemon peel

 - 1/4 cup finely chopped candied orange peel

 - 1/4 cup butter, cubed

 - In a small bowl, combine the flour, sugar and salt; cut in butter until mixture resembles coarse crumbs.
 Combine water and vanilla; gradually add to crumb mixture, tossing with a fork until dough forms a ball.

 - On a lightly floured surface, roll out dough to 1/16-in. thickness.
 Cut with a floured 2-1/2-in. round cookie cutter.
 Place on ungreased baking sheets.
-Bake at 325° for 8-10 minutes or until set.
+Bake at 325° until set, 8-10 minutes.
 Remove from pans to wire racks to cool.

 - For topping, in a small bowl, cream butter and sugar until light and fluffy.
 Beat in egg and oil.
 Combine the oats, flour, nuts, cocoa, baking powder and spices; gradually add to creamed mixture and mix well.
 Fold in candied peels.

-- Drop a rounded tablespoonful of topping on each cookie; gently press down.
+- Drop a rounded tablespoonful of topping onto each cookie; gently press down.
 Place 2 in. apart on ungreased baking sheets.
-Bake at 325° for 13-16 minutes or until set.
+Bake at 325° until set, 13-16 minutes.
 Remove from pans to wire racks to cool.

-Originally published as Chocolate Lebkuchen in Taste of Home's Holiday & Celebrations Cookbook Annual 2008, p71
+Originally published as Little Chocolate Lebkuchen in Holiday & Celebrations Cookbook 2008